What Home Care Services are Allowed by Medicare?

-Home Health Care services are typically provided by Medicare certified home health care agencies; hospices; area agencies on aging, homemaker agencies; staff and private duty nursing agencies.
+Home Health Care services are typically provided by Medicare-certified home health care agencies; hospices; area agencies on aging, homemaker agencies; staff, and private duty nursing agencies.
 Durable medical equipment companies may be utilized to deliver products such as medical equipment and supplies.

 Patients of all ages are cared for by home health care agencies.
-Patient’s ages range from infants to the elderly.
+Patients’ ages range from infants to the elderly.

-Patients who return home after surgery, and need care, supervision or assistance.
+Patients who return home after surgery, and need care, supervision, or assistance.
 Patients who have health problems, but who want to maintain their independence in their homes with the support of a professional caregiver.
-Patients who have complex treatments that require use of medical equipment and/or medication monitoring.
-Mothers and newborns, home from the hospital after 24 or 48 hours who are in need of further education, support and clinical assessment skills of a trained nurse.
+Patients who have complex treatments that require the use of medical equipment and/or medication monitoring.
+Mothers and newborns, home from the hospital after 24 or 48 hours who are in need of further education, support, and clinical assessment skills of a trained nurse.
 Young adults, recovering from accidents or injuries, who can manage on their own – if they know an experienced healthcare worker will be there when needed.
-Mentally ill adults who need support to remain in the mainstream of their community.
+Mentally ill adults need support to remain in the mainstream of their community.
 Adults who want their parents to have quality care at home and millions of Americans with chronic diseases and disabilities, like Alzheimer’s, heart failure, kidney disease, or diabetes, who need careful monitoring but do not want or need to enter a nursing home or skilled care facility.